realmikkifriend/pantry-tokens/README.md

 - `tokens/tokens.scad` is an editable OpenSCAD file.
 - `sorting_trays/CoinTrayRedux.scad` is my heavily-edited version of a [parametric coin sorting tray design by Xander Brown (maxumx)](https://www.thingiverse.com/thing:30631), which was generously provided through a CC BY-NC-SA 4.0 license.
 - `sorting_trays/sortingtray_X/lid.stl` are 3D printing files for the sorting trays and lid.
+- `media/` contains photos of the tokens in use.

 # Acknowledgments